 - a) Project description: It is strongly encouraged that applicants emphasize information which supports the selection criteria.
-Projects with the strongest documentation are given greater consideration for funding. - b) Attach a location map of the project area and the proposed improvements. - c) List the Limits of the Project - d) Modes of Transportation: The applicant should address the following: - The project connects community or regional activity centers such as businesses, schools, employment, libraries, shopping and recreation areas. - Project utilizes existing infrastructure to promote the use of non-automotive modes through the improvements of existing facilities (this is not meant to generate a maintenance project). - e) Regional or community benefits: The application should support the following:
+Projects with the strongest documentation are given greater consideration for funding. - b) Project location: Attach a location map of the project area and the proposed improvements, plans and up to ten photographs of the project location. - c) Project limits: List the Limits of the Project such as mileposts or corresponding street names. - d) Modes of Transportation: The applicant should address the following: - The project connects community or regional activity centers such as businesses, schools, employment, libraries, shopping and recreation areas. - Project utilizes existing infrastructure to promote the use of non-automotive modes through the improvements of existing facilities (this is not meant to generate a maintenance project). - e) Regional or community benefits: The application should support the following: - Project must provide regional or community benefits. - Project demonstrates the benefit to quality of life, community, and environment. - Project demonstrates the extent to which the project links other transportation modes and increases access to community centers (schools, employment sites, recreation and shopping), and its visibility or impact on surrounding locations. - f) Safety and public health benefits: Consideration will be given to projects that address safety needs and provide public health benefits. - g) Element of a larger plan: Projects that are part of a state, regional or municipal transportation, land use or economic development plan will receive additional consideration in this category.
+Attach the relevant pages from the plan.

-- Project must provide regional or community benefits. - Project demonstrates the benefit to quality of life, community, and environment. - Project demonstrates the extent to which the project links other transportation modes and increases access to community centers (schools, employment sites, recreation and shopping), and its visibility or impact on surrounding locations. - f) Safety and public health benefits: Consideration will be given to projects that address safety needs and provide public health benefits. - g) Element of a larger plan: Projects that are part of a state, regional or municipal transportation, land use or economic development plan will receive additional consideration in this category.
-Attach the relevant pages from the plan. - h) Designated Areas: Extra consideration will be given to projects located the following designated areas: Complete Streets, Transit Village, and Urban Aid communities. - i) Environmental Mitigation or Enhancement: describe how the project will enhance an environmentally sensitive parcel, involve vegetation management prevention of invasive species, address wildlife management issues, provide stormwater mitigation, or preserve/rehabilitate an historic property (listed in or eligible for listing in the National and / or NJ Registers of Historic Places). - j) ROW taking/easements: describe whether there are takings from wetlands, parks, historic properties, contaminated sites, etc. - k) Environmental permits: provide a project environmental schedule which includes NEPA Compliance, and permits/approvals from NJDEP or other regulatory agencies (including Pinelands, Meadowlands, or Highlands). - Supplemental Funds: The sources and amounts of other committed or dedicated funding from other governmental agencies and organizations shall be explained.
-TAP and other identified or dedicated funding sources must result in a completed and fully funded project.
+- h) Designated Areas: Extra consideration will be given to projects located the following designated areas: Complete Streets, Transit Village, and Urban Aid communities. - i) Environmental Mitigation or Enhancement: Describe how the project will enhance an environmentally sensitive parcel, involve vegetation management, involve invasive species prevention, address wildlife management issues, provide stormwater mitigation, or preserve/rehabilitate an historic property (listed in or eligible for listing in the National and / or NJ Registers of Historic Places). - j) ROW taking/easements: describe whether there are takings from wetlands, parks, historic properties, contaminated sites, etc. - k) Environmental permits: provide a project environmental schedule which includes NEPA Compliance, and permits/approvals from NJDEP or other regulatory agencies (including Pinelands, Meadowlands, or Highlands). - Supplemental Funds: The sources and amounts of other committed or dedicated funding from other governmental agencies and organizations shall be explained.
+TA Set-Aside and other identified or dedicated funding sources must result in a completed and fully funded project.
 While there is no requirement for matching funds, the availability of other funds is viewed as an indication, or measure, of the projects potential to succeed.